PatrickCoakley23/milestone3-/README.md

   2. As a user I want the recipes to be broken into categories so I can filter the recipes shown to me.
      - Reason for filtering option where user can select between breakfast, lunch or dinner food recipes and also a vegetarian filter.

-3. As a user I want to get more detailed look once I click on the recipe.
+3. As a user I want to get a more detailed look once I click on the recipe.
     - Supporting html page for each recipe with detailed information for the meal and the method of preparation.

 4. As a user I want to be able to add my own recipes so I can use this website as a one stop shop for all my recipes.